Measurement of the $W$ Charge Asymmetry in the $W \rightarrow \mu\nu$ Decay Mode in $pp$ Collisions at $\sqrt{s} = 7$ TeV with the ATLAS detector: Signal Yield and Background Estimation

 The expected background amounts to $7\%$ of the selected events; $6\%$ is the electro-weak and $\ttbar$ contribution ($3\%$ $\Zmm$, $2\%$ $\Wtau$, and $1\%$ for the sum of $\ttbar$ and $\Ztau$) and the remainder is the QCD background.
 The cosmic ray background contamination is estimated to be smaller by a factor of $10^5$ compared to the signal and thus negligible.
 The $W^{\pm}$ candidate events and expected background contributions are summarised in Table~\ref{tab:Wsummary_muon}.

 Figure~\ref{fig:mupt} shows the transverse momentum distribution for positive and negative muons after the full event selection.
-They are compared with the distributions predicted by the corrected MC simulation normalised to the total number of events in data.
+They are compared with the distributions predicted by the corrected PYTHIA MC simulation normalised to the total number of events in data.
+The discrepancies between data and MC are taken into account by the systematic uncertainty assigned to the measurement of muon momenta explained in Section~\ref{sec:syst}.
 The correction factors, $\CWm$, corresponding to the ratio of reconstructed over generated events in the simulated $W$ sample, satisfying all kinematic requirements of the event selection, $p_{\mathrm{T}}^{\mu} > 20\GeV$, $p_{\mathrm{T}}^{\nu} > 25\GeV$, $\mT > 40\GeV$, are also listed in Table~\ref{tab:Wsummary_muon}.
 No correction is made to the full acceptance.
 The $\CWm$ factors include trigger and muon reconstruction scale factors to correct for observed deviations between data and MC efficiencies.
 Due to a reduced geometric acceptance in the trigger, the $\CWm$ factors for the lowest $|\eta_\mu|$ bins are significantly smaller than those for the higher $|\eta_\mu|$ regions.